 Try shampooing less frequently so the natural oils from your scalp can work to protect and repair hair.
-On the days you must shampoo, add a small amount to the scalp area only and let the leftover suds wash through to clean the remainder of your hair.
-Excessive amounts of shampoo in the lower portion hair can cause drying and possible breakage or split ends.
-Apply conditioner to the bottom of hair only, where it’s needed most.
-(This will also help prevent the pores on your scalp from clogging.)
+On the days you have to shampoo, add a small amount to the scalp area only and let the leftover suds wash through to clean the remainder of your hair.
+Excessive amounts of shampoo in the lower portion of hair can cause drying and possible breakage or split ends.

 My attempt at a “happy hair commercial girl” look came out goofy.
 Ha!

 Hair is more fragile when it's wet, so that's the worst time to brush it.
 I wrap mine in a Turbie Twist as soon as I get out of the shower and then comb it using a wide tooth comb once it's mostly dry.
 I use the time while it's drying to moisturize my skin, brush my teeth, or do a mani or pedi touch-up.
 (Sometimes I'll just catch up on old Friends episodes!)

 The wide tooth comb I use is made of wood, which I prefer because they break less often.
 They're also better for the environment than plastic.